chito365/uk/_posts/1/5/2021-04-04-lesley-visser.md

-Voted the #1 Female Sportscaster of all-time by the American Sportscasters Association, she made history by being the first female NFL analyst on television.
+Voted the number 1 Female Sportscaster of all-time by the American Sportscasters Association, she made history by being the first female NFL analyst on television.